Almoglevi1/Nike-Shoes-Ecommerce-Admin/README.md

-# Nike Shoes E-commerce Admin Panel
+# Nike Shoes E-commerce Admin

 This is a Next.js project for an ecommerce admin panel.
 It provides a user interface for managing products, orders, and categories.